-Underwriting Risk is included under the SCR Standard Formula calculation and entails 45.90% (41.13% in 2019) of the total SCR before diversification and taking into account the capacity of loss absorbing.
+Underwriting Risk is included under the SCR Standard Formula calculation and entails 41.36% (45.90% in 2020) of the total SCR before diversification and taking into account the capacity of loss absorbing.
 The composition of the underwriting risk is detailed below:

-The module with the greatest impact is the one corresponding to the premium and reserve risk, which represents 49.59% of the underwriting risk SCR before diversification (40.56% in 2019).
+The module with the greatest impact in 2021 is the one corresponding to the catastrophic risk, which represents 53.13% of the underwriting risk SCR before diversification.

-This is followed by catastrophic risk, which represents 48.37% (58.58% in 2019).
 The most significant component of this module is the recession risk, which generates a capital load of 100% of the expected premium in the next 12 months after the mitigating effect of reinsurance agreements.
-Exposure to lapse risk is residual at 2.07% of the underwriting SCR (0.89% in 2019).
+This is followed by premium and reserve risk, which represents 44.41%